tigerfarm/arduino/ElectricImp/README.md

 Next:
 ````
 Update Twilio colleagues on my progress, and include the sensor data link.
-Setup and use development environment such as: STREAMING_ACCESS_KEY.
 Send an SMS from my Imp device.
 Low battery use.
 Example, have my Imp outside to get outside sensor values.
 Use NodeMCU to retrieve the sensor data.